Harsh-Jaiswal/Cifar10-Keras-Implementation/README.txt

 # Cifar10-Keras-Implementation

-install tensorflow and keras for pyhton run file on terminal:- python3 identify.py in target folder
+install tensorflow and keras for pyhton3 run file on terminal:- python3 identify.py in target folder